-In the last few months MGM Grand buffet has emerged as one of the best buffets in Vegas after years of overpriced mediocrity, but only during weekends.
-We went to their weekend dinner buffet and we were in awe!
+Mgm Vegas Buffet Review.
+A roller-coaster in quality and variety.
+The most INconsistent buffet in Las Vegas in my opinion.
+It could be good, it could be very bad and, on my last visit, it was VERY bad, especially considering how good it has been on occasion and that it’s part of the semi-expensive MGM Grand!
+However, generally speaking, in the last few months MGM Grand buffet did have some great days and on a good day it could be one of the best buffets in Vegas after years of overpriced mediocrity, but… Only during weekends.
+We went to their weekend dinner buffet (on a good weekend, we were lucky) and we were in awe!
 Their 7 chefs were clearly working to produce gourmet quality dishes in great variety… However:

 we returned for a low-traffic mid-week dinner and, although a number of dishes were still clearly well prepared, one fourth of the buffet stations was closed (we were told it only opens for weekend dinners) and a small number of dishes were prepared with less love and passion than in our previous, weekend visit.
 Hardly fair on weekday visitors!

-The following is a review of the more elaborate weekend dinner, which (as we wrote) is far better than their weekday dinner.
+The following MGM Vegas Buffet Review explores their more elaborate weekend dinner, which (as we wrote) is far better than their weekday dinner.
 At the end we write the differences you will find during a week-day dinner.
 Now MGM Grand buffet is finally offering a buffet worthy of its name and lovely resort (during weekends only), with a large selection which will please all palates, and generally well cooked and prepared dishes; if you want a general summary, it’s not as ‘amazing’ as Bacchanal with regards to the gourmet style of some cooked dishes, but the selection at MGM Grand is equally excellent although different.
 Here at MGM you will find a more traditional selection of excellent American and international dishes than what you may be able to find at Bacchanal; however, you will not be left wanting.

 The MGM buffet offers American (traditional as well as ‘comfort food’), Rotisserie with oven-roasted turkey, steak and prime rib (for dinner and Sunday brunch they also have hot and cold crab legs, but not for lunch, though this maybe change, so always double check over the phone) Mexican, Italian (with some exquisitely prepared pasta dishes, such as the mushroom ravioli in pesto, Asian (with a good variety of tasty Sushi as well as mouth-watering sweet and sour chicken/pork and gourmet-style fish in pineapple curry sauce), a good salad bar (and a good, ready-made Caesars salad near the meat section), delicious grilled sausages, grilled vegetables (using olive oil and pumpkin seed oil, depending on the vegetable) and steak.